guertinlab/Nascent_RNA_Methods/README.md

 not_considering_overall_alignment_rate=$(echo "$(($PE1_prior_rDNA-$PE1_post_rDNA))" | awk -v myvar=$PE1_prior_rDNA '{print $1/myvar}')
 ```
 --->
-The outputs of the In order to calculate rDNA alignment rate, we first ne recommend less than 20% of reads align to rDNA to pass quality control.
-alternatively, of the aligned reads, what fraction is rDNA:
-this is what PEPPRO should do
+In order to rDNA alignment rate, we first counts the number of reads prior to rDNA alignment and after removing rDNA aligned reads.
+By subtracting the post-alignment read count from the input, we calculate the total number of rDNA-aligned reads.
+The command `samtools view -c -f 0x42` counts the concordantly aligned paired end 1 reads.
+Finally we calcualte the fraction of aligned reads that map to the rDNA genome and print it to the QC metrics file.

 extract concordant aligned reads from BAM
 ```